WHAT WE TREAT

-Emerson is committed to a culture of belongingness, inclusivity, diversity, and equity.
-We value and appreciate individuality and diversity of thought, experience, and perspective and support a culture where every person is respected and treated equally.
-Emerson embraces the principles of DE&I through continual dialogue, learning and growth with our patients at the very center of our actions.
+Emerson Health is committed to a culture of belonging, inclusivity, diversity, and equity.
+We value and appreciate individuality and diversity of thought, experience, and perspective.
+We support a culture where every person is respected and treated fairly.
+Emerson embraces DEI principles with our patients at the center of our actions.

-If you are experiencing severe chest pain, severe abdominal pain, have sustained multiple injuries, or are unsure if your condition is serious, life threatening, or feel it may be worsening, then go directly to the nearest hospital or call 911.
+If you are experiencing severe chest or abdominal pain, have sustained multiple injuries, or are unsure if your condition is serious, life threatening, or feel it may be worsening, then go directly to the nearest hospital or call 911.